-- An invaluable resource for Champlain boaters is the “Cruising Guide to Lake Champlain,” which details the lake’s marked channels, boating facilities and its shoals, reefs and rocks.
-Order it for $27 via Amazon.
+- An invaluable resource for Champlain boaters is the “Cruising Guide to Lake Champlain,” which details the lake’s marked channels, boating facilities, and its shoals, reefs and rocks.
+Order it via Amazon.

 The islands of northern Lake Champlain are Vermont’s version of the Bahamas—an emerald archipelago boasting well-protected harbors, stellar fishing, rural landscapes and a laidback vibe.
 They even have a famous reef, though it’s no risk to mariners; the Chazy Fossil Reef on Isle LaMotte is a reminder of the shallow sea that once covered much of Vermont and New York.